Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Background

 \subsection{Social-Physical Human-Robot Interaction}

-Human–robot interaction (HRI) research provides insights into how physicality and sociality can be combined to create richer experiences.
-Traditionally, HRI has been studied through either the \textit{physical} dimension—low-level dynamics of contact such as force exchange and control for tasks like handovers \cite{chan2012grip} or collaborative manipulation \cite{ajoudani2018progress}—or the \textit{social} dimension, which examines how behaviours such as gaze, gesture, or proxemics shape perception and trust \cite{saunderson2019robots}.
-Integrating these perspectives yields what we term \textit{social–physical interactions}: exchanges where physical contact and social meaning are intertwined.
-This holistic approach has been explored in assistive, instructional, and affective contexts.
+HRI research provides valuable insights into how physicality and sociality can be combined to create richer interactive experiences.
+Traditionally, HRI has examined either the \textit{physical} dimension—focusing on low-level contact dynamics such as force exchange and control for tasks like object handovers \cite{chan2012grip} or collaborative manipulation \cite{ajoudani2018progress}—or the \textit{social} dimension, which investigates how behaviours such as gaze, gesture, and proxemics shape perception and trust \cite{saunderson2019robots}.
+Integrating these perspectives yields what we refer to as \textit{social–physical interaction}.
+Although the term has appeared in prior work \cite{fitter2020exercising}, many studies across assistive, instructional, and affective contexts implicitly rely on this interplay without explicitly defining it.
+In the absence of a formal definition, we characterize \textit{social–physical interactions} as those in which social and physical elements are intrinsically intertwined such that recreating either component in isolation fails to capture the intended experience (e.g., the sensation of knuckle impact alone does not convey the interpersonal meaning of a fist bump without its social context).

 In assistive and instructional domains, combining physical interaction with social engagement has been shown to enhance both performance and motivation.
 For example, Fitter et al. \cite{fitter2020exercising} used a Baxter robot to create exercise games for older adults, finding that activities blending physical contact and social cues were most engaging.
 Granados et al. \cite{granados2017dance} applied a similar strategy in robotic dance training, where adaptive behaviour improved skill learning.
 In affective domains, the physical act itself carries social meaning.
 Block et al. \cite{block2021six} proposed design principles for robotic hugging that combine physical qualities (e.g., softness, warmth) with social adaptation (e.g., adjusting to user size) to improve experience.
 Okamura et al. \cite{okamura2017design} demonstrated how high-five gestures, when implemented in robots, embody both physical and social dimensions, enhancing engagement and communicative value.